 A True Local Tour Guide Who Knows Chiburijima Island Inside and Out

-The “Red Cliff of Chibu”, which is a cliff that stretches for up to 3 kilometres, ranges from 50 to 200 meters in height.
-As the name suggests, the cliff is a “red wall” with vivid colours, which is rare even around the world.
+The “Red Cliff of Chibu” or Sekiheki in Japanese, is a cliff that stretches for up to 3 kilometres and ranges from 50 to 200 meters in height.
+As the name suggests, the cliff is a “red wall” with vivid colors, which is a rare sight even around the world.

-Chiburijima Island, the smallest inhabited island of the Oki Islands, is where you can enjoy this spectacular scenery, well-suited for this geopark.
+Chiburijima Island, the smallest inhabited island of the Oki Islands, you can enjoy this spectacular scenery, worthy of its status as a geopark.

 Ms. Takegawa was our guide for this visit.
-After graduating from high school, Ms. Takegawa, who is of Chiburijima-origin, studied art in Kyoto.
-She then worked in a kimono workshop, working on traditional crafts such as gold leaf processing and fabric dyeing.
-Furthermore, her desire to live abroad brought her to France, where she attended a language school.
-After that, Ms. Takegawa returned to Chiburijima Island and is now working as a staff member at the tourism association office and a tour guide.
-How surprising it is that both guides on this small island, both with unique backgrounds, have ties with France.
+She was born and raised on Chiburijima Island, After high school she left the Island to study Art in Kyoto, from there she started work in a Kimono shop, working on traditional crafts such as gold leaf processing and shibori patterns (traditional fabric dyeing).
+Furthermore, She had a desire to live abroad which brought her to France, here she attended a language school.
+After her time in France she returned to Chiburijima island where she currently resides and works as an island guide while also working for the tourism association.
+Surprisingly, both guides on this small island, both with unique backgrounds, have ties to France.

 Mt.
 Akahage, where you can enjoy a 360-degree panorama of Chiburijima Island, and Sekiheki (Red Cliff) are both famous sightseeing spots on the island.
-Since the weather was excellent on the day of the interview, we went on a cruise on the Sekiheki (Red Cliff) Sightseeing Boat.
-The cruise starts from Kurii Port, and it takes about an hour to go around the island.
-The best part is being able to see the whole of Red Cliff up close from the boat, which is a sight that cannot be enjoyed from land.
-Another fun part is being introduced to hidden spots that are not listed in the pamphlets and learning about the interesting stories related to these spots on board.
+Since the weather was excellent and the sea was calm on the day of the interview, we went on a cruise on the Sekiheki (Red Cliff) Sightseeing Boat.
+The cruise departs from Kurii Port, and it takes about an hour to go around the island.
+The best part is being able to see the whole of Sekiheki (Red Cliff) up close from the boat, which is a sight that cannot be enjoyed from land.
+Another fun part is being introduced to hidden spots that are not listed in the brochures and learning about the interesting stories related to these spots on board.

-Putting on the microphone, Ms. Takegawa brought us on a journey.
+Putting on the microphone, Ms. Takegawa took us on a journey.

-“Chiburijima Island is famous for its ‘red wall’, but there is also a ‘white wall’.
-It is a trachyte cliff.
-Perhaps as a reference to the island’s symbol, Red Cliff, this is also called White Cliff.
-Overall, it is a white volcanic rock, but the geometric patterns formed by the deposition of iron-containing minerals and the marble-like veins create a beautiful rock face.”
+“Chiburijima Island is famous for its ‘red wall’, but there is also a ‘white wall’. which is a trachyte cliff.
+Perhaps as a reference to the island’s symbol, Red Cliff, this is also called White Cliff. in contrast to Sekiheki (Red Cliff) it is made of a white volcanic rock, but the geometric patterns formed by the deposition of iron-containing minerals and the marble-like veins create a beautiful rock face.”

 Rock walls that would be easily overlooked without a tour guide are transformed into new tourist attractions through the guide’s detailed explanations.
-As you would expect from a geopark, valuable rock layers and unique formations are revealed on both sides as the sightseeing boat forwards.
+As you would expect from a geopark, precious geological layers and unique formations are revealed on both sides as the sightseeing boat continues its journey.
 Each of the layers is engraved with stories of nature, formed over tens and thousands of years.
-The tour guide’s explanations help the visitors understand the background more.
+The tour guide’s explanations help us understand the background of each layer.

 The most common way to get to Chiburijima Island is by large ferries or smaller inter-island ferries.
-But if you want to try something different from a ferry ride, the sightseeing cruise is highly recommended.
-The sightseeing boat will bring you up close to the impressive rock formations, and the mere sensation of being rocked by the waves is interesting.
+But if you want a different experience and insight into Chiburijima, the sightseeing cruise is highly recommended.
+The sightseeing cruise will bring you up close to the impressive rock formations, and the mere sensation of being rocked by the waves is interesting.

 “This is the site of a landslide that occurred in the past.
 In 1978, when I was in fourth grade of primary school, heavy rain caused the river to overflow, causing a disaster so severe that houses were washed away.
 As a result of that deluge of rain, a landslide occurred in this entire area.”

-While most island tour guides are relocators from other locations, Ms. Takegawa was born and raised on Chiburijima Island.
-Other than explanations about the island’s geology, she stands out as a storyteller who weaves the stories on the island, such as daily happenings, local history and events, into the explanations.
+While most island tour guides are from other locations, Ms. Takegawa was born and raised on Chiburijima Island.
+Other than explanations about the island’s geology, she stands out as a storyteller who weaves the stories of the island into the tour, such as daily happenings, local history and events.
 Her storytelling gives visitors a glimpse into the real life and history of the island that only those who were born and raised there know.

-“Stretching for about 3 kilometres, Red Cliff is characterised by its vivid colours of red, yellow and brown.
-This phenomenon occurs when magma from a volcanic eruption, still at high temperature, comes into contact with air, oxidizing the iron and turning the majority of it red.
-The whitish-grey streak running vertically down the red rock is the vent where once magma rose.
+“Stretching for about 3 kilometres, Red Cliff is characterized by its vivid colors of red, yellow and brown.
+This phenomenon occurs when magma from a volcanic eruption, still at high temperature, comes into contact with the air, oxidizing the iron and turning the majority of it red.
+The whitish-grey streak running vertically down the red rock is the vent where magma once rose.
 Beyond that was a crater, from which magma erupted.
-In other words, we are now looking at a cross-section of a spectacular activity that has taken place inside the Earth.”
+In other words, we are now looking at a cross-section of a spectacular event that has taken place inside the Earth.”

 Many visitors made reservations for the Red Cliff Sightseeing Boat at sunset hours.
 Illuminated by the setting sun, the cliff is bathed in a soft orange hue, creating a dramatic and breathtakingly beautiful sight.
 Just imagining the scene is sufficient to have one mesmerised.